8 Exercises To Fix Anterior Pelvic Tilt

 What Is Anterior Pelvic Tilt

-Anterior pelvic tilt, also known as "lumbar lordosis" or "swayback," is a common postural misalignment characterized by the forward tilting of the pelvis.
+Anterior pelvic tilt, also known as "lumbar hyperlordosis" or "swayback," refers to the forward tilting of the pelvis.
+When the pelvis tilts forward, it disrupts the body's natural alignment, placing undue stress on the lumbar spine.

 What Causes Anterior Pelvic Tilt?